 Do you eat or drink while reading?

-Drink, yes; eat, no. Coffee (tea if you must) and wine are some of books’ best companions.
-But between a beverage, a book, a notebook, and writing utensils adding food (and the inevitable napkin) is too disruptive to me.
-Plus, food breaks are a good excuse for checking the time and checking in on #bookstagram.
+Drink, yes; eat, no. Coffee (tea on occasion) and wine are some of books’ best companions.
+But between a beverage, a book, a notebook, and writing utensils, adding food (and the inevitable napkin) is too disruptive to me.
+Plus, food breaks are a good excuse for getting up (moving around, stretching) and for checking in on #bookstagram.

 Music or TV while reading?

 Neither.
 Talking, singing, beats, and images are too distracting, so I usually just open a window or turn on a fan if I need a little background noise.

 One book at a time or several?